Ghana was amazing!

 The biggest culture shock for us was the cost of the care required.
 We are used to the NHS and everything appearing to be free, whereas in Ghana, no payment… no care.
 There was also minimal emphasis on privacy and informed choice which is a big factor of providing care in the UK.

 In Ghana we witnessed a variety of care both high and low risk.
 We observed a number of natural births as well as a fair share of C-sections.
-We also provided both antenatal and postnatal care.
+We also assisted with both antenatal and postnatal care.
 We spent some hours of the day with the consultant who was incredibly keen to teach us and get us involved.

-The most memorable cases were the emergency cases.
+The most memorable cases were emergency cases.
 However, in Ghana, they are not treated like emergencies would be at home.
 There are minimal resources, minimal finance and stretched staff in Ghana and therefore no urgency.

 Work the World provide great accommodation and facilities.
 All the food was freshly made and delicious.
-The in-country staff were friendly and keen to help us at all hours of the day or night.
+The in-country team were friendly and keen to help us at all hours of the day or night.
 The team provided us with plenty of support and would happily facilitate our needs and placement requirements.

 The team were also enthusiastic about offering their advice for our free time which made us feel at ease.
-In the afternoons and evenings, we spent our free time doing various things such as visiting the market, an orphanage, beaches and the local hotel pool.
+In the afternoons and evenings, we spent our free time doing various things such as visiting the market, beaches and the local hotel pool.
 Some afternoons we simply relaxed around the Work the World house and pool sharing our experiences of placement which was great as we all had a real mix of experiences and practice appeared to vary from hospital to hospital.
 We definitely made friends for life!

 We only had one weekend free to travel but ensured we made the most of it.
 We travelled to Cape Coast and stayed in a lovely hotel resort.
 On Saturday we did a treetop canopy walk which was great fun and on Sunday we had some downtime to reflect on the week we’d had.